Security in Gentoo Linux

 The Gentoo Security Handbook gives information and tips for building a secure system and hardening existing systems.

-To stay up-to-date with the security fixes you should subscribe to receive GLSAs and apply GLSA instructions whenever you have an affected package installed.
-Alternatively, syncing your portage tree and upgrading every package should also keep you up-to-date security-wise.
+Community members who wish to stay up-to-date with the security fixes should subscribe to GLSAs and apply GLSA instructions whenever an affected package is installed.
+Alternatively, regularly syncing the Gentoo ebuild repository and upgrading every package should also keep the system up-to-date security-wise.

-- Check if a specific GLSA applies to your system (-p option)
+- Check if a specific GLSA applies to a system (-p option)

 - List all GLSAs with applied/affected/unaffected status (-l option)

-- Apply a given GLSA to your system (-f option).
+- Apply a given GLSA to a system (-f option).

 Gentoo Linux Security Announcements (GLSAs)

-Gentoo Linux Security Announcements are notifications that we send out to the community to inform them of security vulnerabilities related to Gentoo Linux or the packages contained in our portage repository.
+Gentoo Linux Security Announcements are notifications that we send out to the community to inform them of security vulnerabilities related to Gentoo Linux or the packages contained in the Gentoo ebuild repository.

 For a full list of all published GLSAs, please see our GLSA index page.